tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 If you've ever tried to get a big company with a lengthy deployment process on board with making updates every couple of months to the code they've deployed, you realize how impractical it is.
 Rolling out a simple update can take 6 months or more.

-It's much more feasible to move to a SaaS model using REST, and then create various client implementations that briefly demonstrate how to call the REST API using the different languages.
+It's much more feasible for API development shops to move to a SaaS model using REST, and then create various client implementations that briefly demonstrate how to call the REST API using the different languages.
 With a REST API, you can update it at any time (hopefully maintaining backwards compatibility), and developers can simply continue using their same deployment code.

 The more you can facilitate implementation in the user's desired language, the higher your chances of implementation &mdash; which means greater product adoption, revenue, and success.